JKKDY/april/README.md

 - The entire public API is collected in april/april.h, so users normally only need a single include.
 - Clear separation of user-facing vs. internal API: users work with declarative structs (e.g., `Environment`, `Particle`, container config structs) which are then used to build the internal representations.
 This keeps the public API ergonomic and stable while allowing optimized internal implementations.
 - Concepts enforce component interfaces at compile time (IsForce, IsMonitor, IsBoundary, IsSystem, ..) for better error handling.
-- Environment → System → Integrator is the central workflow.
-Systems always delegate force evaluation to a chosen Container.
 - Interactions can be specified by type pair or by particle id pair; missing cross-type entries are derived via a mix function.
 - BinaryOutput writes a compact, versioned binary format (positions as float, plus type/id/state) suitable for lightweight analysis or visualization.
 - Defaults (e.g., automatic domain extent/origin) are provided, but can always be overridden explicitly.
-- Internal particle access highly optimized; internal views expose only the required fields (e.g., position, force) with compile-time guarantees; no runtime overhead, unused fields are eliminated at compile time.
+- Internal particle access abstracted from underlying storage with particle-views and -references.
+Only required fields are exposed (e.g., position, force).
+Unused fields are eliminated at compile time
+- Component types are declared in the environments constructor via template paramater packs (e.g. forces<Force1, Force2, ...>).
+Environment constructor can take in any permutation of any set of packs
+- Additional user-defined-particle data is defined by passing in `particle_data<MyDataType>` to the environment constructor.
+During declaration phase data is added into a std::any field in the particle declarator; During the build phase this is converted to `MyDataType`

 ## Usage (minimal example)
 ```c++